How to Invest in Money Market Funds

 Look for the type of money market mutual fund that better fits your goals and risk tolerance.
 Some types of money market funds are more risky than others.
 For instance, municipal and prime funds can have more capital fluctuations than government and Treasury-only money market funds.

 Ask yourself questions like: Are you comfortable with market fluctuations?
 Are you willing to take on a little more risk in exchange for a higher return?
-Or do you prefer to preserve your principal (original invested amount) by taking on minimal risk?
+Or do you prefer to preserve your principal (original amount invested) by taking on minimal risk?

 You should also check the fund’s prospectus or fact sheet, which you can get from the fund company, or your broker or financial advisor.
 These typically list the fund’s investment objectives, its potential risks, the investment strategy and other important disclosures that can help you decide whether a particular fund aligns with your goals.